mpadge/typetracer/README.md

     ## [1] TRUE

+Because `typetracer` modifies the internal code of functions as defined within a current R session, we strongly recommend restarting your R session after using `typetracer`, to ensure expected function behaviour is restored.

 ## Example \#2 - Tracing a Package

 This section presents a more complex example tracing all function calls